Baccarat: All About the Baccarat Game

 • Tie – 8:1

-The payouts for the Player and the Banker bets are even but a 5% commission fee is charged on the winnings of the Banker bet.
-Some casinos would display the payout for a winning Tie bet as 9 for 1, which is equivalent to 8:1 – in both cases, baccarat players receive 8 times the bet plus their original bet.
-There are, however, casinos in the United Kingdom, for instance, which actually pay 9:1 for a winning Tie bet.
+The payouts for the Player and Banker bets are even, but a 5% commission fee is charged on winnings from a Banker bet.
+Some casinos display the payout for a winning Tie bet as 9 for 1, which is equivalent to 8:1; in both cases, baccarat players receive eight times their bet plus the original stake.
+However, some casinos, particularly in the United Kingdom, actually pay 9:1 for a winning Tie bet.

 View more...